dxdns/fefade/README.md

 ## Documentation

-Coming soon in the [https://feflow-ui.dev/docs](https://feflow-ui.dev/docs).
+Coming soon in the [https://kit.dxdns.dev/docs](https://kit.dxdns.dev/docs).

 ## Contributing

-Please see the [Contributing Guide](CONTRIBUTING.md) for information on contributing to Feflow UI.
+Please see the [Contributing Guide](CONTRIBUTING.md) for information on contributing to dxdns-kit.

 ## License